Rajmonda Bulku

 Rajmonda Bulku (born 16 August 1958) is an Albanian actress and former politician of Democratic Party of Albania.
 She appeared in numerous films and theatres as well as Zonja nga Qyteti, Duaje emrin tënd, Të Paftuarit, Vitet e pritjes, Kthimi i Ushtrisë së vdekur and Vdekja e kalit.

 Career

 Bulku's first part was in the movie Dimri i fundit, but it was her second movie, The Lady from the City, that gained her a national praise.
 She went on to play in several other movies and is currently artistically active.

 In the 1990s she also started a career as politician and became a member of the parliament, representing the Democratic Party of Albania.

+Bulku appeared on stage during Albania’s performance of “Nan” at the Eurovision Song Contest 2026 alongside Alis.